Saisyc/From-Algorithm-To-Implementation/preliminary/Lecture 1. Computational Thinking in Routine Activities/Lecture 1. Computational Thinking in Routine Activities.md

 Hi!

-Welcome to Preliminary to Fundamental Programming Courses for Computer Science Students.
+Welcome to *Preliminary to Fundamental Programming Courses for Computer Science Students*.

-Today, we are going to discuss Computational Thinking in Routine Activities.
+Today, we are going to discuss *Computational Thinking in Routine Activities*.

 But before we get started, I would like to share the motivation of this preliminary.